Aalto-Arotor/openTorsion/docsource/analyses.rst

-Quickstart
+Tutorial - Analyses
 =====
 See :doc:`installation`, if you have not yet installed *openTorsion*.
 OpenTorsion can be used by creating a shaft-line finite element model.

-Example: Calculating the eigenfrequencies, mode shapes and a Campbell diagram with a shaft-line finite element model of a windmill [#Sop2011]_.
+Example: Calculating the eigenfrequencies, mode shapes and a Campbell diagram with a shaft-line finite element model of a windmill based on model presented in https://doi.org/10.1109/TIE.2010.2087301.

 .. code:: bash